ClausKinz/CommonIAB/README.md

 ### Manage purchases/products
 `CommonIAB.getProductDetails(successCallback, errorCallback)`<br>
 Gets Product details information from the android store server using SKUs from inventory.
 This method may block or take long to execute.
 Do not call from a UI thread.
-TODO: rewrite to the non-blocking version refreshInventoryAsync The function passes one argument to successCallback: {Object} result in json
+The function passes one argument to successCallback: {Object} result in json
  * **Parameters:**
    * `successCallback` — `Function` — Success handler for processing result
    * `errorCallback` — `Function` — Error handler for processing error